 - Return on investment

-- Sales and profits forecasts in the next 3 years
+- Sales and profits forecasts for the next three years

 - Loan purpose (e.g., purchase of new assets and equipment, payment for operating expenses, working capital, etc.)